Central Advisory Council: Second Session (January 30 - February 3, 1944)

 This session discussed the question from the Japanese military commander regarding practical ways the people of Java could organize their strength to be ready for victorious battle.

 Third Session (7 - 11 May 1944)

 The question for this session was how to raise the awareness of the people regarding their obligations as well as to strengthen friendly cooperation regardless of nationality, work or rank.
+Five of the members proosed extensive miitary trainig for the people using real weapons, istead of the bamboo spears and wooden knives that had been used to date, but the authorities were unable to grant this.

 Fourth Session (August 12–16, 1944)

 In July 1944, Saipan was captured by the Allies.
 Sinkings of Japanese shipping led to shortages in Java and the military commander ordered the Central Advisory Council to meet to discuss the question of how to increase the workforce, defend the nation and increase production.

 Fifth (Special) Session (September 11, 1944)

 In August 1944, the war situation worsened further for Japan, with the loss of the Solomon Islands and the Marshall Islands.
 Prime Minister Tojo resigned and was replaced by Kuniaki Koiso.
 On September 7, Koiso promised independence for the 'East Indies' "later on" (di kemudian hari).
 The next day, the Japanese military commander ordered special session of the Central Advisory Council to discus the question of how the Indonesian people could prove their gratitude to the Japanese government and how to awaken the enthusiasm of the people to destroy the United States and Britain.